markjivko/kronup-php/docs/Api/AccountApi.md

 ## `close()`

-> Close the current account.
-This action is reversible only if you sign back in within 14 days.
-You must first abandon or delete all the organizations you own to perform this action.
+> Close the current Service Account.
+Only an organization owner or administrator can re-activate this Service Account.

 {: .new-title }